albertskog/iot-workshop-plant-monitoring/README.md

 1. Write the following in the Pycom Console:
     ```
     >>> from machine import Pin, Signal
-    >>> led = Signal(16, Pin.OUT, inverted=True)
+    >>> led = Signal(16, Pin.OUT, invert=True)
     >>> led.on()
     >>> led.off()
     ```
     You should see the blue LED turn on and off with each corresponding command.

-1. Download the code examples from this repository: https://github.com/albertskog/iot-workshop-plant-monitoring/archive/master.zip
+2. Download the code examples from this repository: https://github.com/albertskog/iot-workshop-plant-monitoring/archive/master.zip

-1. In VSCode, open `1-blink-a-light/main.py` from the zip file that you just downloded.
+3. In VSCode, open `1-blink-a-light/main.py` from the zip file that you just downloded.

 4. To run the code without saving it on the board, press `⌘-Shift-R` or `Ctrl-Shift-R`.
 You should see the blue LED start blinking once per second.
 If you press `Ctrl-C` in the Pycom Console or reset the board, the blinking stops.
 This is useful for testing.

 5. To save the code to the board instead, press `⌘-Shift-S` or `Ctrl-Shift-S`.
 (You can also press `Upload` at the bottom of the window.)
 It will now resume blinking even if you disconnect the board and plug it back in.

 **Note:** you can find all VSCode commands and their shortcuts by pressing `⌘-Shift-P` or `Ctrl-Shift-P`.
 Type `Pymakr` to show the relevant commands and select with the arrow keys.
 If you can only remember one hotkey, this should be the one!